20 Best Ski Resorts In Canada: Experts Guide

 Lots Of Rain or Snow, Crappy Lifts, Top Lift Never Opens, Lacks Terrain Park

-Fernie has been named one of the best ski towns globally by countless sites and magazines, including National Geographic.
-It’s historically a mining town and voted the “Best Little Town in B.C.” for a good reason.
-There is more than just a charming town here because the ski is legendary.
+Numerous sites and magazines, including National Geographic, have named Fernie one of the best ski towns in the world.
+It’s historically a mining town and was voted the “Best Little Town in B.C.” for a good reason.
+It is more than just a charming town here; the ski is legendary.

-The downside to Fernie is its very fickle weather and a relatively short season compared to other resorts in the area.
-We’ve ridden across puddles of water and worn trash bags to stop the old lifts from dripping oil on our Gore-Tex jackets in the middle of February.
+The downside of Fernie is its very fickle weather and relatively short season compared to other resorts in the area.
+In the middle of February, we’ve ridden across puddles of water and worn trash bags to stop the old lifts from dripping oil on our ski jackets.
 This is because the resort sits in a “rainforest” with heavy amounts of precipitation, either heavy rain or heavy snow.

-That being said like many of our favorite ski resorts in B.C.
-Fernie feels like stepping back in time and remains of our ski resorts in Canada.
-It shouldn’t be much of a surprise they shot the cult classic “Hot Tub Time Machine” at the resort.
+That being said, like many of our favorite ski resorts in B.C., Fernie feels like stepping back in time, and it remains one of our ski resorts in Canada.
+It shouldn’t be much of a surprise that they shot the cult classic “Hot Tub Time Machine” at the resort.

 RED Mountain Resort